FuelLabs/fuel-indexer/docs/src/querying/basic-queries.md

 }
 ```

-This schema uses implicit foreign keys to reference other entities; for more information on implicit and explicit foreign keys, please refer to the [Foreign Keys](../database/foreign-keys.md) section of the book.
+This schema uses implicit foreign keys to reference other entities; for more information on implicit and explicit foreign keys, please refer to the [Relationships](../designing-a-schema/relationships.md) section of the book.
 In this contrived example, we're storing information about characters that are found in books which are stored in libraries that can be found in cities.
 This will be the query that we use to retrieve the aforementioned data:

 ```graphql
 query {